ska-telescope/developer.skatelescope.org/src/howto/vault-values-gitlab.rst

     - tango_host: Target TANGO database address
     - device_server_port: Target Device Server port

-Splitting the values, we end up with the following values files, that we can add to Vault:
+Splitting the values, we end up with the following values files that can be added to Vault:

 #.
 Environment-specific values